mariotoffia/FluentDocker/README.md

         Assert.IsTrue(installPage.IndexOf("https://wordpress.org/", StringComparison.Ordinal) != -1);
       }
 ```
-The above snippet fires up the wordpress docker compose project and checks the _URL_ http://localhost:8000/wp-admin/install.php it it returnes a certain value in the body
+The above snippet fires up the wordpress docker compose project and checks the _URL_ http://localhost:8000/wp-admin/install.php it it returns a certain value in the body
 (in this case "https://wordpress.org/").
 If not it returns _500_ and the ```WaitForHttp``` function will wait 500 milliseconds before invoking again.
 This works for any custom
 lambda as well, just use ```WaitFor``` instead.
 Thus it is possible to e.g. query a database before continuing inside the using scope.